Open Bible Data Home About News OET Key

 14 I advise people well and enable them to be truly wise.

-I am what you need to understand.
+I am what people need in order to understand how things truly are.

 I strengthen people.